This handout is for women who need 3-6 weeks of radiation to the breast. It describes how we give your treatments and how to take care of yourself.

 Sometimes the treated breast becomes swollen and tender over the course of the treatment.
 You may feel sharp twinges of pain.
 The nipple may become swollen or tender.
 These side effects decrease when treatments have ended.
 To help decrease tenderness:

 Take two tablets of acetaminophen (Tylenol®) or ibuprofen every four hours as needed.

 Lie down and rest with a cool (not icy cold) compress over the breast.
 The radiation therapy nurse may have more ideas for this symptom.

 It is common to feel tired during treatment.
 The amount of fatigue varies from person to person.
 Some people do not feel fatigue and are able to keep up with their normal routines.
 Others need to take a daily nap.
-Still others change their routines like working part-time instead of full-time.
+Some others just change their routines.
 Some people don’t do anything that involves a lot of energy.
 Fatigue can start right away or start after 1-2 weeks of treatment.
 It can go on for weeks to months after treatment has ended.
 Rarely, it can last for up to a year.

 Take advantage of your support system.
 Pent up feelings can add to fatigue.
 Share your feelings with family or friends.
 It may help to talk to a cancer psychologist or join support activities through Gilda’s Club or other groups.

 Make time for things you enjoy.
 Take a walk in the fresh air.
 Visit with a friend.
 Do a hobby during the times you feel the most energy.